JEF-Hinter: Leveraging Offline Knowledge for Improving Web Agents Adaptation: Related Work

 \textbf{Offline data and hinting.} Orthogonal to online prompting and search, another line of work focuses on extracting reusable guidance from offline data.
-RAG approaches~\citep{lewis2020retrieval} have been adapted for agents by retrieving demonstrations or examples~\citep{yao2023react}, but raw trajectories are long, noisy, and task-specific, limiting their transferability.
-AutoGuide~\citep{fu2024autoguide} addresses part of this challenge by distilling guidelines from contrastive trajectory pairs, showing that abstracted guidance can outperform raw demonstrations.
-More recently, Agent Workflow Memory (AWM)~\citep{wang2024agentworkflowmemory} induces reusable workflows from successful trajectories, enabling agents to accumulate and reuse subroutines across tasks.
-However, both AutoGuide and AWM remain constrained in scope: the former requires contrastive pairs, while the latter depends on successful traces alone.
-By contrast, our approach extracts hints from both successes and failures, making them more general than workflows or contrastive guidelines.
-Hints capture not only reusable strategies but also common pitfalls, providing broader and more flexible guidance.
-We further enable parallelized extraction for scalability and integrate heterogeneous offline sources such as domain documents and human-written instructions into a unified framework.
+Retrieval-augmented generation (RAG) approaches~\citep{lewis2020retrieval} have been adapted for agents by retrieving demonstrations or examples~\citep{yao2023react}, but raw trajectories are often long, noisy, and tightly coupled to their source tasks, which limits their transferability.
+AutoGuide~\citep{fu2024autoguide} addresses part of this challenge by distilling abstract guidelines from contrastive trajectory pairs, demonstrating that such distilled guidance can outperform raw demonstrations.
+More recent work explores structured reuse of offline experience in different forms.
+Agent Workflow Memory (AWM)~\citep{wang2024agentworkflowmemory} induces reusable workflows from successful trajectories, allowing agents to accumulate and replay subroutines across tasks.
+AutoManual~\citep{chen2024automanual} similarly constructs reusable manuals, but relies on online interaction and iterative rule refinement.
+Concurrent memory-based approaches such as Agentic Context Engineering (ACE)~\citep{zhang2026agenticcontextengineeringevolving} and ReasoningBank~\citep{ouyang2025reasoningbankscalingagentselfevolving} further show that storing and retrieving structured reasoning or procedural memories can improve agent performance over repeated executions.

+While these methods demonstrate the promise of reusing past experience, they typically operate at the level of workflows, procedures, or evolving memory structures, and often assume access to successful executions or continual interaction to refine stored knowledge.
+In contrast, \MethodName{} focuses on distilling \emph{lightweight, context-aware natural language hints} from heterogeneous offline data, including both successful and failed trajectories, without requiring contrastive pairs or online refinement.
+Rather than replaying entire workflows or growing persistent memory structures, \MethodName{} isolates critical decision points via a zooming mechanism and converts them into concise guidance that captures both effective strategies and common pitfalls.
+These hints are indexed by semantic keys and retrieved just-in-time, enabling fine-grained or goal-conditioned guidance with bounded inference-time overhead.